 Both iterative and incremental development share some common characteristics.
 They are both incremental (i.e., they add new functionality in small steps), they are both based on feedback loops (i.e., they allow for constant revision and refinement), and they are both flexible (i.e., they can accommodate changes in requirements).

 However, there are some critical differences between the two approaches.
 Iterative development is typically used for more complex projects, while incremental development is more suited for more straightforward projects.
-Iterative development also tends to be more focused on the project’s overall architecture, while incremental development is more concerned with adding individual features and functionality to a project.
+Iterative development focuses more on the project’s overall architecture, while gradual development is more concerned with adding individual features and functionality to a project.

 What is a non-iterative process?